mroam/chordlifter/README.md

 * To see the TextDialogExamples (there are separate directories for the BlueJ and IntelliJ versions.
 * * When running BlueJ, right click TextDialogExample & "Run JavaFX Application" (the "new TextDialogExample" doesn't seem to work May 2022).
 * * When running IntelliJ, can use its terminal to `javac TextDialogExample.java` and  `java TextDialogExample`.
+* IntelliJ new Project on new install has option to download java 18 (other versions avail) and wants to put it into ~/Library/Java/JavaVirtualMachines/openjdk-18.0.1.1
+* IntelliJ: new Java files should go into the "src" folder, else "Run" has trouble finding them.

 # References
 * [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)